opencog/opencog/opencog/nlp/number-rule/Read-me.md

 ###The need for this rule

-- When a sentence that contains a number is parsed and goes through the OpenCog nlp pipeline, the number is not recognized as a NumberNode.
+When a sentence that contains a number is parsed and goes through the OpenCog nlp pipeline, the number is not recognized as a NumberNode.</br> </br>
-	For example: “I want to buy two refrigerators each costing less than fifty dollars.”
+	For example: “I want to buy two refrigerators each costing less than fifty dollars.” </br></br>
-- Here, "two" and "fifty" should have a reference to NumberNodes "2" and "50" respectively.
+	Here, "two" and "fifty" should have a reference to NumberNodes "2" and "50" respectively.</br></br>

 ###What Number-Rule does
 Given a SentenceNode sent, (num-rule sent) identifies every number (in string or numeric representation), creates a NumberNode for those numbers and creates a `ReferenceLink` to Word Instances reffering to the numbers in that sentence.

 ###Number-rule contains two Scheme Files

 ####num-rule.scm
 - accepts a SentenceNode
 - get the words (in their order) of a sentence